Havard2183/Ceiniog/README.md

 ## Licence

-MIT — free to use, modify, and distribute.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+You are free to use, copy, modify, and distribute this software, but any distributed versions — including modified versions — must also be released under the GPL-3.0 and include the original source code.